Limeload/mcp-for-database/README.md

 - **TailwindCSS** for the utility-first CSS framework
 - **MCP-DB Connector** for the database integration
 - **Hacktoberfest** community for inspiring open-source contributions

+### 🌟 Special Thanks to Our Top Contributors

+- **@Andrew Qu** - For valuable improvements and bug fixes
+- **@Sheikh Mohammad Nazmul H.** - For implementing authentication features and code refactoring
+- **@Malte Ubl** - For providing technical expertise and code improvements
+- **All 30+ contributors** who have made this project what it is today!

+*Thank you for making MCP Database Console better with every contribution! 🚀*

 ---